 The full exterior gravel trail loop measures 1 mile.
 The loop around the pasture measures 0.8 miles while the loop closest to the playground is 0.5 miles long.
-Please keep pets leashed at all times.
-Elk are known visitors to this area, you can enjoy wildlife from distance but please donít approach wildlife.
-Depending on the season, you may also see cattle grazing the pasturelands.
-Human food is not healthy for the cows, please do not feed them.
-Tollgate Park is a working farm, please proceed with caution when large equipment is on site.
+A short 0.3 mile connector trail from the Farmhouse provides access to the regional Snoqualmie Valley Trail.
+Please keep pets always leashed.
+Elk are known visitors to this area, you can enjoy wildlife from distance but please don't approach wildlife.

 Enjoy your visit!